DHTMLX/docs-todolist/docs/guides/integration_with_react.md

 }
 ~~~

-The `parse(data)` method provides data reloading on each applied change.
+The `parse(data)` method reloads data on each applied change.

-Now the To Do List component is ready to use.
-When the element will be added to the page, it will initialize the To Do List with data.
-You can provide necessary configuration settings as well.
-Visit our [To Do List API docs](/api/overview/configs_overview/) to check the full list of available properties.
+The To Do List component is ready to use.
+When added to the page, the component initializes with data.
+See the [To Do List API docs](/api/overview/configs_overview/) for the full list of available properties.

-#### Handling events
+#### Handle events

-When a user makes some action in the To Do List, it invokes an event.
-You can use these events to detect the action and run the desired code for it.
+When a user performs an action in To Do List, the action triggers an event.
+Use events to detect actions and run custom code.
 See the [full list of events](/api/overview/events_overview/).

-Open ***ToDo.jsx*** and complete the `useEffect()` method in the following way:
+Open *ToDo.jsx* and extend the `useEffect()` method:

 ~~~jsx {5-7} title="ToDo.jsx"
 // ...